dillydill123/inventory-setups/README.md

 ### Configuration Settings

 In the settings of Inventory Setups, you can change the default options of bank filtering and highlighting for any new setups you create.
 This is useful if you have a favorite highlight color and don't want to change every new setup to use that color.
+It also contains some key binds that you can set to return to the overview panel quickly, or filter the bank again if you accidentally clicked on a different tab.

 ### Support and Suggestions